 - The clitoris has more than 8000 nerve endings!
 That’s double the number of nerve endings found in a penis.

 Post-masturbation most people, both men and women describe this sort of mental clarity and a sense of peace and relaxation.
 The body relaxes completely and this is due to the hormone ‘oxytocin’ which is released.
 Now this feeling can definitely put off to sleep.
 Women have observed that they have deeper, undisturbed sleep after masturbation.

 How on earth do you start your sexual journey without any prior experience?
 A good place to start would be masturbation.
 You start to understand your preferences and your likes and dislikes.

 Self-pleasure is a way to learn and understand the way your body works.
 It can even help with building physical and sexual intimacy with your partner as you learn you can effectively communicate your wants and boundaries.

 Oh boy!
 Now, this is a big one, it can relieve cramps!

-During menstruation, women tend to experience abdominal cramps which is pretty painful and sometimes masturbating during your periods can help relieve that stress.
-You might feel grossed out at first but a quick clean-up afterward is all that’s needed.
+During menstruation, women tend to experience abdominal cramps, which are pretty painful, and sometimes masturbating during your periods can help relieve that stress.
+You might feel grossed out at first, but a quick clean-up afterwards is all that’s needed.

 Does female masturbation cause hormonal imbalance?

-But you might be thinking, “Wait, aren’t there like hormones released and changes that take place during masturbation?”
-Yes, there hormones release like dopamine, serotonin and oxytocin and guess what, even testosterone (small amounts are normally present in female bodies.
+But you might be thinking, “Wait, aren’t there hormones released and changes that take place during female orgasm?”
+Yes, their hormones release like dopamine, serotonin, and oxytocin, and guess what?
+Even testosterone (small amounts are normally present in female bodies.
 It is totally natural.